Background pattern

 • The other components are refined sesame oil, anhydrous ethanol, sucralose, and strawberry flavor (including benzyl alcohol) (see section 2).

-Appearance of Epidyolex and contents of the container
+Appearance of Epidyolex and Package Contents

-The 5 ml syringes are graduated in increments of 0.1 ml and the 1 ml syringes have increments of 0.05 ml.
+The 5 ml syringes are graduated in increments of 0.1 ml, and the 1 ml syringes have increments of 0.05 ml.

-Only some container sizes may be commercially available.
+Only some package sizes may be marketed.

 Marketing Authorization Holder